mathjax/MathJax-docs/web/typeset.rst

 page.
-This is so that if you change the output renderer (using the MathJax contextual menu), it can be changed to use the new format, for example; or if you change the accessibility settings, say to enable the expression explorer, all the math can be updated to include the speech strings that it uses.
+This is so that if you change the output renderer (using the MathJax contextual menu), it can be changed to use the new format, for example; or if you change the accessibility settings, say to enable Braille output, all the math can be updated to include the Braille strings that it generates.
 If you modify the page to include new mathematics and call :js:meth:`MathJax.typeset()` or :js:meth:`MathJax.typesetPromise()`, the newly typeset mathematics will be added to the list of already typeset mathematics, as you would expect.

 If you modify the page to remove content that contains typeset mathematics, you will need to tell MathJax about that so that it knows